Learn more about the planes of movement and why movement in all planes is so important for healthy child development!

 Movement enhances learning, improves cardiovascular health, encourages whole-body strengthening and relieves stress like nothing else.

-We aren’t talking about the kind of movement kids get from taking a walk — I have a friend who mandates a 10 minute walk for every 45 minutes of screen time.
+We aren’t talking about the kind of movement kids get from taking a walk.
 We are talking about movements like hanging from monkey bars, climbing through small tunnels, ascending ladders, and flying down slides.
 This kind of movement challenges the body in all planes of movement which is imperative for whole body strengthening and, especially, for core stability.

 What do we mean by “planes of movement”?
 Let’s explore.